e2crawfo/hrr-scaling/README.md

 ```

 #### GPU Notes
-To tell the package to use GPU acceleration when running experiments, supply the --gpus command line argument, followed by the number of GPU's you want to use to run the model (e.g. --gpus 1).
-For example, to run the Deep Sentence Test experiment from the paper using 1 GPU (assuming the the GPU library has been installed properly), one would type:
+To tell the package to use GPU acceleration when running experiments, supply the --gpu command line argument.
+This will use a single GPU, the GPU with index 0 on the machine.
+To use multiple GPUs (to have the associative memory spread out over multiple GPUs), instead supply the --use-gpus command line argument followed by the indices of the GPUs you want to use to run the model.
+For example, to run the Deep Sentence Test experiment from the paper using GPUs 0, 2 and 3 (assuming the GPU library has been installed properly), one would type:

 ```
-python run.py --deep 30 --runs 20 --gpus 1
+python run.py --deep 30 --runs 20 --use-gpus 0 2 3
 ```

 ## Additional Command Line Options